anon-blue/anon.blue/README.txt

-          2255555555555555555555555555555555555555555555pi...i can't chose where i write i'm on my phone dude you know me you told me about anon around t
+          2255555555555555555555555555555555555555555555pi...i can't chose where i write i'm on my phone dude you know me you told me about anon around the swim ming pool do you copy?
   kiiiiiii